davetgerrard/GenomicLayers/README.md

 ### Notes (reverse chronological)

+__2015-09-11__: Reading Irie2011Predicting (promoter prediction using all TFBS).
+There is lots of data out there on TSS activity profiles (transcriptomes).
+They claim high predictive power (>80% just using TFBS sites).
+For this project, would need to show that cell-lineage memory (through layer marking) can improve on simple knowledge of TFBS.

+__2015-09-08__: Reading a review on promoters (Lenhard et al., NRG, 2012) detailing different clases of mammalian promoters (or perception thereof) e.g. tissue-specific, ubiquitous, developmentally regulated.
+It might be 'novel' to skip these distinctions and just generate transcriptomes from sequence.
+First for ES cell (or progenitor gut cell?) then with that as baseline (marking and/or factors) develop coding for distinct tissues.
+Hope to see silencing of many tissue-specific genes in non-specific tissues.

+What about ribosomal promoters and other 'high-performance' promoters (e.g. translation initiation).
+The above review suggests they may have distinct pattern too.
+If I use RNA-seq data to create model of expression, then these genes may have been depleted prior to sequencing and have artificially deflated counts - impacts on model testing.
+Same goes for mitochondria?

 __2015-09-04__: Downloaded HOXD sequence and GENCODE genes in region (chr2:176893697-177091402) from UCSC (table browser for latter).
 I ran runLayerBinding() ten times using the original and final factorSets for the 5_layer set run.
 	> cor(tss.vector, result.vector.initial/reps)